 Addictions are affected by a portion of the brain called the Mesolimbic Dopamine System.
 This system is not part of the conscious portion of the brain.
 So, it is impossible for an addict to connect the logic of unhealthy and negative behavior to their addiction.
-Whether or not the addict opened the door to the addiction to begin with is irrelevant to their option to turn it around.
+Whether or not the addict opened the door to the addiction, to begin with, is irrelevant to their option to turn it around.
 Once the addiction is started, the addict no longer has control to stop the addiction.

 It is true that a vast majority of individuals must hit “rock bottom” due to their addiction, before they will enter a drug and alcohol rehab, in a lucid moment of self-preservation.
 But all individuals are motivated differently, and have different levels of their addiction.
 For that reason, some may be motivated to get help by loved ones, while others may need to knock on death’s door before they’ll get help.
-Common reasons people seek help include, but are not limited to: family pressure, legal issues, illness or near death experiences, or finances.
-Sadly, many choose to wait until they’ve destroyed all other option, but this does not describe all addicts or alcoholics, so don’t wait!
+Common reasons people seek help include, but are not limited to: family pressure, legal issues, illness or near-death experiences, or finances.
+Sadly, many choose to wait until they’ve destroyed all other options, but this does not describe all addicts or alcoholics, so don’t wait!

-If you, or someone you love is involved in a harmful addiction to drugs or alcohol, it is advisable to seek addiction treatment help as soon as possible.
+If you or someone you love is involved in a harmful addiction to drugs or alcohol, it is advisable to seek addiction treatment help as soon as possible.
 The more time goes on, the harder it will be to stop it.
 In contacting a rehab center, you can get immediate answers to any questions you may have.
 It is never a poor decision to start to research the rehab options.

 Adult & Teen Challenge centers are faith-based, dual-diagnosis drug and alcohol addiction rehabs that serve adults who are entangled in substance abuse.
 We offer a structured and therapeutic environment in which the cycles of chemical dependency are broken and replaced with essential life skills.

 To find out more about what Adult & Teen Challenge centers provides men and women from Raleigh, North Carolina and places all over America, we welcome you to call us today.
-Even though our building is not in Raleigh, North Carolina, our community of [rehabs|addiction treatment centers|drug addiction recovery centers} enroll men and women from Raleigh, North Carolina and beyond.
+Even though our building is not in Raleigh, North Carolina, our community of addiction treatment centers help men and women from Raleigh, North Carolina, and beyond.

 A solution for your family in Raleigh, North Carolina is only a phone call away.
 Reach us by phone at (855) 934-4673 and talk to our Intake Coordinator.
-He will honestly tell you if Adult & Teen Challenge is the best choice for your loved one.
-Adult & Teen Challenge centers are easily accessible from Raleigh, North Carolina, and anywhere in the country.
+He will honestly tell you if our residential program is the best choice for your loved one.
+Our addiction recovery centers are easily accessible from Raleigh, North Carolina, and anywhere in the country.

-More about Adult & Teen Challenge alcoholism or drug addiction treatment centers in Raleigh, North Carolina:
+More about the most affordable alcoholism or drug addiction treatment centers in Raleigh, North Carolina: